Guillaume342/Guillaume342.github.io/_tabs/about.md

 was radically different from my counterparts but rather like Rudyard Kipling poem's _If-_, I strive to clear a path in this economic, technological and social jungle of our time.

-As of now, I would like to dissociate this blog from my professional life and remain anonymous in order to express myself with no filters as I would like to share eclectic and unconventional thoughts without impacting my career.
+For the moment, I would like to dissociate this blog from my professional life and remain anonymous in order to express myself with no filters as I would like to share eclectic and unconventional thoughts without impacting my career.